jrandersen/tasker/README.md

 ## SECTION 01 Scope:
 A task app that is solely meant for a user’s daily tasks.
 Or in another persepctive "Your daily tasks rollover if not completed".
-I believe that I can implement: <br>
+In this iteration I will implement: <br>
-0. user Auth
+* user Auth
-0. user Profile.
+* user Profile.
-0. account signup/login/logout.
+* account signup/login/logout.
-0. a the main page to input Tasks (full crud).
+* a the main page to input Tasks (full crud).
-0. Tasks
+* Tasks
     *add Task to Projects (full crud)
     *add Notes (full crud)
     *Add Time